CNaP-Lab/Toolkit_for_MIRA_LAB_Striatal_Segmentation/README.md

 1. T1-weighted structural MRI image in ACPC orientation (normalized to MNI space or otherwise), e.g., MNINonLinear/T1w_restore_brain.nii
 2. Template brain mask in ACPC orientation, in the same space as the T1w template, e.g., MNINonLinear/brainmask_fs.nii
 3. Output directory
 4. OPTIONAL: BOLD functional MRI image, in the same space and orientation as the T1w template image, but in any desired resolution, e.g., MNINonLinear/Results/RSFC_fMRI_1/RSFC_fMRI_1.nii.
-This image will be used to reslice the outputs, generated from high-resolution anatomical T1w images, to the resolution of the desired BOLD image.
+This impage will be used to reslice the outputs, generated from high-resolution anatomical T1w images, to the resolution of the desired BOLD image.

 OUTPUTS*:
 1. anatRes_templateSpace_striatalCNNparcels.nii